YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 INVICUVER
 -------------------

-Last used version: V5.3-004

 INVICUVER, xxx not found in the ICU libraries.
 ICU version 3.6.x must be used.

-Run Time Error: YottaDB/GT.M triggers this error when it encounters an incompatible ICU version.
+Run Time Error: YottaDB triggers this error when it encounters an incompatible ICU version.

 Action: Install ICU version 3.6.x.
-See "V5.2-000 Release Notes" for instructions on installing ICU Version 3.6.x on a supported platform.

 --------------------